Fuhira-Jabeen/Linux-Trainings24/Practise Sheets/Sheet 14.1 -PackageMgmt-YumrepoonFTPServer.md

 ```

 ### Step 4: Create Repository Metadata
-Navigate to the YUM repository directory and create the repository metadata using `createrepo`.
+Navigate to the YUM repository directory and create the repository metadata using `createrepo_c`.

 ```bash
 cd /var/ftp/pub/yumrepo